ichesser/GB_octonion_code/README.md

 # Data

-The primary dataset for paper 1 is the canonical Olmsted dataset (388 grain boundaries):
+The primary dataset for paper 1 is the canonical Olmsted dataset consisting of GB crystallography data for 388 GBs in metals with cubic point group symmetry.
+Grain boundary energy and mobility values were computed for each structure using the Foiles-Hoyt FCC Ni EAM  potential

 Olmsted, David L., Stephen M. Foiles, and Elizabeth A. Holm.
 "Survey of computed grain boundary properties in face-centered cubic metals: I. Grain boundary energy." *Acta Materialia* 57.13 (2009): 3694-3703.

+Olmsted, David L., Elizabeth A. Holm, and Stephen M. Foiles.
+"Survey of computed grain boundary properties in face-centered cubic metals—II: Grain boundary mobility." *Acta Materialia* 57.13 (2009): 3704-3713.

 The following relevant files are found in the Data directory: